beartropy/permissions/CONTRIBUTING.md

-# Contributing to Beartropy UI
+# Contributing to Beartropy

-Thank you for considering contributing to Beartropy UI!
+Thank you for considering contributing to Beartropy!
 The contribution guide can be found in the [Beartropy documentation](https://beartropy.com/contributing).

 ## Bug Reports